Juniper Journal

 What are empty calories?

 Empty calories are calories that don't have any nutritional value or benefits.
 Calories are units that represent the ability of food to be converted by the body into energy [2].
-All food that we eat contains calories and we need to be eating a certain amount of calories each day to live.
+All food that we eat contains calories, and we need to eat a certain amount of calories each day to live.

-Aside from calories, food contains other ingredients that are important for our overall health like vitamins, minerals, antioxidants and more [2].
-But, when food only gives you calories and no other nutritional value and benefit to your health, then they are considered empty calories.
+Aside from calories, food contains other ingredients that are important for our overall health, like vitamins, minerals, antioxidants and more [2].
+But, when food only gives you calories and no other nutritional value or benefit to your health, then they are considered an empty calorie.

 So what foods and drinks are considered empty calories?
 Empty-calorie foods and drinks include:

-Empty calories also contain extra calories than other foods that offer better nutritional value so you're consuming extra calories with no added benefits.
+Empty calories also contain more calories than other foods that offer better nutritional value, so you're consuming extra calories with no added benefits.
 This, in turn, can lead to weight gain.

 Why does fat tend to accumulate in the belly?

 In general, belly fat is a more common issue for men.
-While men and women start off with similar fat storage patterns, with age this changes.
-Men tend to accumulate and store fat around their abdominal region meaning they are more apple-shaped and are prone to developing beer bellies.
+While men and women start with similar fat storage patterns, with age, this changes.
+Men tend to accumulate and store fat around their abdominal region, meaning they are more apple-shaped and are prone to developing beer bellies.

 On the other hand, women tend to store fat around their thighs and bum, giving them more pear-shaped bodies [3].
 Women are also more likely to have subcutaneous fat, whereas men tend to have more visceral fat.